Guide to

 Arkansas Personal Information Protection Act

 The Arkansas Personal Information Protection Act requires organizations that collect Personal Information (PI) to use reasonable security safeguards to protect such information.
-The law also requires that in the event such information is compromised, the organization must notify the affected individuals in a timely manner.
+The law also requires that in the event such information is compromised, the organization must notify the affected individuals as soon as possible but no later than 45 days after the discovery of the breach.
 If the breach of Personal Information (PI) affects more than 1,000 people, the organization must also disclose the breach to the state attorney general.

 The law defines “Personal Information” to include “An individual’s first name, or first initial and his or her last name, in combination with any one or more of the following data elements when either the name or the data element is not encrypted or redacted: